 If you finish an eBook before it is due, it is helpful to other Library patrons if you return the book early rather than waiting for it to expire.
 You can return Kindle books through Amazon’s “Manage Your Kindle” interface:

 OverDrive’s Libby app is designed to make borrowing and enjoying eBooks and audiobooks easier.
 Libby is available for Android, iOS, Windows 10, and some Chromebooks, and is available from Google Play, the Apple App Store, and the Windows Store.
+Libby is not yet available for the Kindle Fire.
 More information about Libby is available here.

 Please search for these free OverDrive apps where you normally get apps for your device, such as Google Play, Windows Phone Marketplace, or the App Store.
 (The BlackBerry version of the OverDrive App is no longer available.)

 If you run into problems, here’s a troubleshooting guide that may help.